YuriHeiko/MathExpressionCalculator/README.md

 **Task**
 You have to create a Calculator app.
-It should solve simple math expressions with integers(i.e.
+It should solve simple math expressions with integers, i.e.
-_(2 + 3) * 4_ ).
+_(2 + 3) * 4_.
 All the operations should calculate according to their math precedence.

 _Optional:_
 <ul>